ReGround: Improving Textual and Spatial Grounding at No Cost: Introduction

 However, our analysis reveals that GLIGEN's integration of the gated self-attention into an existing T2I model is not optimal for blending new spatial guidance from bounding boxes with the original textual guidance.
 It often leads to the \emph{omission of specific details} from the text prompts.
-For instance, in the first row and the third column of Fig.~\ref{fig:teaser}, GLIGEN fails to reflect the description \textit{``giving a thumbs up''} from the input text prompt.
-Also in the second row, a crucial detail in the text prompt, \textit{``draped with a colorful blanket''}, is neglected in the output.
+For instance, in the first row and third column of Fig.~\ref{fig:teaser}, GLIGEN fails to reflect the description \textit{``low poly illustration''} from the input text prompt.
+Also in the second row, a crucial detail in the text prompt, \textit{``draped with a colorful blanket''}, is neglected in the output image.
 We refer to this issue as \textbf{description omission}.
 Such outcomes imply that the current architectural design of GLIGEN does not effectively harmonize the new spatial guidance and the text conditioning in the given T2I model.
-Considering the widespread applications of GLIGEN in various layout-based generation tasks~\cite{feng2023layoutgpt, xie2023boxdiff, phung2023grounded}, these limitations represent a significant bottleneck.
+Considering the widespread applications of GLIGEN in various layout-based generation tasks~\cite{feng2023layoutgpt, xie2023boxdiff, phung2023grounded, zhao2023loco, xiao2023r, chen2023llava, liu2023grounding}, these limitations represent a significant bottleneck.

 To address the observed neglect of textual grounding in GLIGEN, we first analyze the root causes.
 Our investigation reveals that the issue arises from the \emph{sequential} arrangement of the spatial grounding and textual grounding modules.
 Specifically, the output of the gated self-attention is directed to a cross-attention module in each layer of the U-Net architecture (Fig.~\ref{fig:pipeline_image}-(b)).